 Hyperacusis is a condition that arises from a problem in the way the brain’s central auditory processing center perceives noise.
 It can often lead to pain and discomfort.

-Individuals have difficulty tolerating sounds which do not seem loud to others, such as the noise from running faucet water, riding in a car, walking on leaves, dishwasher, fan on the refrigerator, shuffling papers.
-Although all sounds may be perceived as too loud, high frequency sounds may be particularly troublesome.
+Individuals have difficulty tolerating sounds that do not seem loud to others, such as the noise from running faucet water, riding in a car, walking on leaves, dishwasher, fan on the refrigerator, shuffling papers.
+Although all sounds may be perceived as too loud, high-frequency sounds may be particularly troublesome.

 As one might suspect, the quality of life for individuals with hyperacusis can be greatly compromised.
 For those with a severe intolerance to sound, it is difficult and sometimes impossible to function in an everyday environment with all its ambient noise.
 It can contribute to social isolation, phonophobia (fear of normal sounds), and depression.

 Many people experience sensitivity to sound, but true hyperacusis is rare, affecting approximately one in 50,000 individuals.
 The disorder can affect people of all ages in one or both ears.
 Individuals are usually not born with hyperacusis, but may develop a narrow tolerance to sound.
 Other common causes include: